-Content marketing is a cost-effective marketing method that sees solid ROI.
+Content marketing is a cost-effective marketing method that sees a solid ROI.
 This type of content isn’t super easy to create, which is part of the reason why more small businesses aren’t taking advantage of it.

 Move Foward With These Small Business Stats

 OutboundEngine touches on all of these small business stats and more.
-We offer a super simple software and a talented marketing team that keeps you top of mind with your network for an affordable price.
+We offer super simple software and a talented marketing team that keeps you top of mind with your network for an affordable price.
 Because we’re able to take on the work of a marketing team, you’re able to focus on your customers and building your business.
 Talk with one of our marketing experts today and get a free demo.